 Wales has substantial employment in sectors classed as at risk of ‘significant immediate adverse impact’ by the UK Government.
 Whilst it is not possible to prevent the full impact of COVID-19, ERF helps keep businesses afloat and safeguard jobs, resulting in fewer negative impacts than would otherwise have been the case.

-ERF was developed to fit within the wider policy context, including the policy framework set out in Prosperity for All: Economic Action Plan.
+ERF was developed to fit within the wider policy context, including the policy framework set out in the Welsh Government’s Economic Action Plan.
 Proportionate consideration is given to the need to deploy public investment with a social purpose as set out in the Economic Contract.

-The Minister for Economy Transport and North Wales (METNW) meets regularly with stakeholders to share/receive intelligence.
+The Economy Minister meets regularly with stakeholders to share/receive intelligence.
 This helps shape our economic response and inform policy direction.
 Stakeholders include:

 - Council for Economic Development

-During the pandemic the METNW arranged the following meetings:
+During the pandemic the Economy Minister arranged the following meetings:

 The complexity and pace of activity during the early phase of COVID-19 presented significant challenges to engage effectively with stakeholders on ERF.
 Best efforts were made to incorporate emerging issues.
-Our chief regional officers and teams continued to engage with stakeholders ahead of phase 2.
-Feedback resulted in changes to the criteria to micro scheme.
+Our Chief Regional Officers (CROs) and sector teams, including in Culture, Sport and Tourism continued to engage with stakeholders ahead of the different phases.
+Feedback resulted in changes made to the criteria to micro scheme.

 ERF plugs gaps in support and was developed to assist as many business as possible within the remit.

 Our regional relationship managers have engaged with businesses throughout the development and implementation of the ERF.
-Our chief regional officers have engaged with regional stakeholders - a critical element in reaching out (particularly to normally hard to reach locations).
+Our CROs have engaged with regional stakeholders – a critical element in reaching out (particularly to hard to reach locations).
 Monitoring information will help assess impacts of ERF support.
-A survey will be conducted after ERF closes and can be used to inform future policies.
-DBW’s and Welsh Government’s monitoring systems provide data to review the demographics of those seeking support and monitor success of the scheme.
+A survey will be completed as part of the EIS research work (due for completion by Summer 21) will and repeated at relevant stages of the ERF and used to inform future policies.
+DBW’s and Welsh Government’s monitoring systems will also survey recipients and the CRM systems used combined with research provide data to review the demographics of those seeking support and monitor success of the scheme.

-By collecting real time intelligence from businesses/stakeholders, we gathered evidence to identify gaps and fine-tune ERF phase 2.
-The same process will be used in Phase 3 to further target support.
-We will continue stakeholder engagement during ERF’s delivery which can inform future policies.
+By collecting real time intelligence from businesses/stakeholders, we gathered evidence to identify gaps and fine-tune the different phases of the ERF as a result of the lockdown restrictions.
+We continue stakeholder engagement during ERF’s delivery which can inform future policies.

 In addition to the five ways of working above, consider the following areas: